 If you’ve lost a tooth, dental implants can rejuvenate your smile and improve your oral health.
-At Mark C. Beal, D.M.D. & Associates in Boston, Dr. Mark Beal and his experienced team provide a variety of implant services to achieve natural-looking results.
+At Tracy L. Murphy, DMD & Associates in Boston, Tracy L. Murphy DMD and her experienced team provide a variety of implant services to achieve natural-looking results.
 Call or schedule an appointment online to see if you’re a good candidate for dental implants.

 A dental implant is a metal post that’s surgically placed into your jawbone to simulate a tooth root.
 This post is typically made of titanium and is the support structure for an artificial tooth.
 The artificial tooth attached to your implant post can be permanent or removable, but permanent teeth feel more natural, offer increased stability, and provide stronger biting force.

 Implants have several uses, such as replacing a single tooth or to support a permanent bridge — a set of replacement teeth.
 They can also be used to permanently affix full bridges or dentures in your mouth.